jsfenfen/990-xml-admin/README.md

 #### 5. generate_mappings

-Generate mappings from whitelisted forms/schedules.
+Create the versioned_variable and versioned_group elements from whitelisted forms/schedules.
+This is generating the xpaths from the xsd files.

 Optionally pass a version\_string as an arg to run only on that version, e.g.